 These work in exactly the same was an an A record but are for a 128-bit IPv6 addresses.
 The destination must be an IPv6 address.

 These records are only required for servers that have an IPv6 address.
 It's always best to check with your provider to make sure your server has an IPv6 address.
-STORM supports IPv6 out of the box.
-You can find your STORM servers IPv6 address on the right hand side of your servers dashboard.
+Our servers supports IPv6 out of the box.
+You can find your servers IPv6 address on the right hand side of your servers dashboard.

 These records are used for email.
 If you are hosting email on your domain your MX records should point hostname of the mail servers for that domain.
 These have to be a hostname as IP addresses cannot be used.
 There may also be more than one MX record set up on your domain.
 These are alternate (fallback) mail servers your domain can use is the primary mail servers are down.
 The order in which they are used is determined by the "Priority".